FedericoBustaffa/obsidian/notes/machine_learning/support_vector_machine.md

 with $\alpha_p \geq 0$ for every $p = 1, \dots, N$ that are the lagrangian multipliers.

+This gives us an optimization problem were we have to optimize only one function in which the constraints are included and handled by the multipliers:

 Each term of the sum corresponds to a constraint of the primal problem.
 The aim is minimize $J$ with respect to $w$ and $b$ and maximize it with respect to